Improving the UX Journey with Agents & Customers

 Service Blueprinting Approach by Nielsen Norman Group

-I led the creation of a stakeholder map, helping the team see every actor involved - from tutors, and reviewers to support agents and system owners.
+I led the creation of a stakeholder map, helping the team see every actor involved - from tutors, reviewers to support agents and system owners.
 This became the foundation for understanding the key players in the tutors onboarding journey.

 duplicated work hidden behind system transitions